Code-Institute-Submissions/The-Monkees-13/README.md

 - disscussion page/ comments section, priority = 3

 #### wireframe
-I have kept the wirframes greyscale as I don't want any planned colour schemes to clash with any album art/provided imagery.
+(initial)I have kept the wirframes greyscale as I don't want any planned colour schemes to clash with any album art/provided imagery.

+wireframes made usining balsamiq and saved in .bmpr format

 ## Features